Arthurdw/Reaction-Role/README.md

 ### Running from source

 This bot is written in Rust, so you will need to have Rust installed on your system.
-Openssl is also required for the bot to work.
+OpenSSL is also required for the bot to work.
 If you are using the Nix package manager, you can load the `flake.nix` file.

 Once all dependencies are installed, you can run the bot with the following